CueBitts/CueBitts.github.io/readme.md

 can hover to preview line
 I used event listeners again that when hovered over change the color of the line from gray to light gray.

+lines are added in better order for array
+I changed the way the lines were added to nested for loops that will correspond to its location in the array.